From 2019 onwards, airlines need to monitor their CO2 emissions for international flights.

 The environmental impact of aviation

-According to the most recent IPCC figures, civil aviation represents 2% of global CO2 emissions from human activity.
-The aviation sector has a responsibility to balance its continual growth alongside its impact on climate change, as it is one of the most energy and carbon intensive forms of transport.
+According to IATA, civil aviation represents 2% of global CO2 emissions from human activity.
+The aviation sector is one of the most energy and carbon intensive forms of transport, and must limit its impact on climate change, despite its continual growth.

 Source: IATA, Technology Roadmap

-To stabilize the CO2 emissions, with a growing air traffic passenger demand (between 5 and 8% since 2010), the aviation industry relies on a four-pillar strategy for climate change:
+To stabilize the CO2 emissions, with a growing air traffic passenger demand (between 5 and 8% since 2010), the aviation industry relies on a four-pillar strategy:

 - Technology improvements such as engine performance or biofuels

-- Operational improvements such as fuel efficiency software
+- Operational improvements such as fuel efficiency monitoring

 - Infrastructure improvements such as more efficient airport infrastructures